 The city has set an ambitious goal to shift motorized trips to walking, bicycling, and public transit in 2009 with the adoption of its Envision San Jose 2040 General Plan.
 However, this has so far failed to make progress.
 In 2018 the city extended these goals to 2050 with its San Jose Climate Smart plan.

-Bart is currently being expanded from the north bay region of Oakland to Santa Clara.
+BART (Bay Area Rapid Transit) is being expanded from the North Bay region of Oakland to Santa Clara.
 This will run through Milpitas and San Jose from the current terminal in Fremont.

 VTA operates bus routes in San Jose and the surrounding communities, including paratransit services to local residents.